Restored Island-Ocean Biodiversity

 Our world is facing rapid environmental changes and a mass extinction crisis.
 The permanent loss of animal and plant species harms our ecosystems and puts humanity — and all other life forms — at risk.

-In response to this crisis, the IOCC works with local partners to protect, restore, and promote the sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, halt and reverse land degradation, and halt biodiversity loss—through the span
+In response to this crisis, the IOCC works with local partners to protect, restore, and rewild island-ocean ecosystems from ridge to reef.
+We work together to combat desertification, promote the sustainable use of terrestrial habitats such as forests, halt and reverse land degradation, and prevent biodiversity loss around the world.

 This Floreana Mockingbird (Mimus trifasciatus) is one of an estimated 600 at-risk endangered species populations that can benefit from restored and rewilded island-marine habitats.

-Removing invasive species within island-marine ecosystems can provide refuge for animals and plants under threat.
-When these habitats rebound, the relocation and restoration of significant ‘connector’ species becomes possible.
-These are species that play a vital role in
+Removing invasive species within island-marine ecosystems can make them into refuges for animals and plants under threat.
+Invasive species can limit the ability of connector species to thrive, and when they’re removed, connector species can return and play a vital role in island-marine biodiversity.

-This includes coral reefs, mangroves and seagrasses.
+Coral reefs, mangroves, and seagrasses all rely on nutrients from connector species like seabirds.
 Damaged coral reefs have been shown to heal four times faster when their adjacent island-marine ecosystems are restored and protected.
-These reefs are critical to rebuilding ecological durability, providing resources to local communities, and maintaining climate change resilience.
+These reefs are critical to rebuilding ecological durability, providing resources to local communities, and maintaining climate change resilience by protecting islands from extreme weather.

 Seabirds play a vital role in thriving island-marine ecosystems.
 Greater biodiversity increases resilience to climate change and safeguards natural sustainability for all lifeforms.